andyguestysj/prog03/_docs/topics/1-basicops/bops-floats.md

 Which is 4 + 0 + 1 + 0.5 + 0.25 = 5.75.

-No, the issue here is that we need to know where the decimal point is and if we fix its position then we end up with a limited range of possible numbers that can be stored - either a small difference between the lowest and highest number or a small precision (number of digits after the decimal point).
+Now, the issue here is that we need to know where the decimal point is and if we fix its position then we end up with a limited range of possible numbers that can be stored - either a small difference between the lowest and highest number or a small precision (number of digits after the decimal point).

 ### Scientific Notation